-A Plea and Request (vv2-4): Four things in particular, but note: these should be prayed for after you have thanked God
+A Plea and Request (w2-4): Four things in particular, but note: these should be prayed for after you have thanked God.

-11:2d Thy kingdom come...
-It is a request for something to come that is not now existing on earth.
-It is a request for the rule and reign of God and of His kingdom all over the earth.
+- I 11:2d Thy kingdom come...
+It is a plea and request for something to come that is not now existing on earth.
+It is a plea and request for the rule and reign of God and of His kingdom all over the earth.
 The believer needs to see the urgency to pray and to pray consistently, "Thy kingdom come"; and to live as if God's kingdom had already come.
-The kingdom represent the full and effective reign of God through the mediatorial office of the Messiah.

-11:2e...Thy will be done in earth, as it is in heaven, so in earth.
+The kingdom represent the full and effective reign of God through the mediatorial office of the Messiah. - 11:2e...Thy will be done in earth, as it is in heaven, so in earth.
 It is a plea and request for His Will.
-We will come to the under-standing that there is one important Will to follow and that is the Will of God on earth because there are four "Wills" at play.

-1. Man's own will (Rom.
-12:1-2).
-2. Other men's wills (1Pt.
-4:2).
-3. Satan's will (Jh.
-8:44).
+We will come to the understanding that there is one important Will to follow and that is the Will of God on earth because there are four "Wills" at play. - 1.
+Man's own Will (Rom.12:1-2).
+2. Other men's Will (1Pt.4:2).
+3. Satan's Will (Jh.8:44).
 And 4.
-God's will (Eph.
-5:15-17).

-- Many call God King, but they do not honor Him as a King. - We must know God's Will if God's Will is to be done, and that requires study and asking for His wisdom • and strength to be applied to our lives.
-211m.2:15 says "Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly, dividing the Word of truth."
+God's Will (Eph.5:15-17).
+We will come to the understanding that there is one important Will to follow and that is the Will of God on earth. - Many call God King, but they do not honor Him as a King. - We must know God's Will if God's Will is to be done, and that requires study and asking for His wisdom and strength to be applied to our lives.
+2Tm.2:15 says "Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly, dividing the Word of truth."
 James 1:5 says "If any of you lack wisdom, let him ask of God, that giveth liberally and provideth and upbraideth not; and it shall be given him." - We are to ask for God's will to be done on earth.
 The earth is the place where God's Will is so desperately needed; where sin, corruption, suffering, pain, struggling, and death is occurring in lives. - "Thy will be done on earth as it is in heaven."
 God's Will is already done in heaven, therefore making earth more like heaven is the goal.
-To get others to know this, we teach...teaching all nations...teaching - them all things whatsoever I have commanded you (Matt.28:19-20).
-This brings about the conformity of - the Will of the believer to the Will and purpose of God, thereby resigning our fate to God-your Will be done in me on earth; (so in earth); as it is already done in heaven.
+To get others to know this, we teach...teaching all nations...teaching them all things whatsoever I have commanded you (Matt.28:19-20).
+This brings about the conformity of the Will of the believer to the Will and purpose of God, thereby resigning our fate to God-your Will be done in me on earth; (so in earth); as it is already done in heaven.